 - 1 teaspoon olive oil

 - 8 small tortillas

-- 2 cups (cooked) pulled pork
+- 2 cups cooked pulled pork

 - 2 cups shredded pepperjack cheese

-- bbq sauce for garnish/dipping
+- bbq sauce, for garnish/dipping

-Once melted, add the olive oil and onions, stirring occasionally, until they are deep golden brown and caramelized – about 30 minutes.
+- Once melted, add the olive oil and onions, stirring occasionally, until they are deep golden brown and caramelized – about 30 minutes.
 Add a pinch of brown sugar and season well with salt and pepper.
 Remove from heat and set aside.

-Heat a large skillet over medium heat.
+- Heat a large skillet over medium heat.
 Add a 1/2 tablespoon of butter to the pan and let melt.
 Add quesadilla and cook for about 2-4 minutes, until golden brown on the bottom.
-Carefully but swiftly flip the quesadilla, cook for another 2-4 minutes on the other side, or until cheese is melted.
+Carefully but swiftly flip the quesadilla, and cook for another 2-4 minutes on the other side, or until the cheese is melted.

 This post may contain affiliate links.
 Read my disclosure policy.